zero804/gitter/docs/accounts.md

 Currently, there is an outstanding bug where this doesn't work with GitLab/Twitter accounts, https://gitlab.com/gitlab-org/gitter/webapp/issues/1834

+## How do I export my data?

+You can export data associatd with your account by using the profile menu dropdown in the top-right -> **Export user data**

+If you're looking to export data for a room, see the [room docs on export](./rooms.md#export-room-data).

 ## How do I delete my account?

 You can delete your account by using the profile menu dropdown in the top-right -> **Delete Account**